Gabby Giffords: I know this 'horror too well'

 "Now is the time to take positive action to keep America safer.
 Do not wait.
 The nation is counting on you."

-While serving as a Democratic congresswoman from Arizona, Giffords was shot in the head and seriously injured along with 18 others during a 2011 constituent event she was holding in a grocery store parking lot in Tucson.
-The shooter was later apprehended and was sentenced to life in prison.
+While serving as a Democratic congresswoman from Arizona, Giffords was shot in the head and seriously wounded along with 18 others during a 2011 constituent event in a grocery store parking lot in Tucson.
+The shooter is serving a life sentence in prison.

-Since then, Giffords and her husband, former astronaut Mark Kelly, have emerged as prominent figures advocating for tougher gun laws.
+Since then, Giffords and Kelly have emerged as prominent figures advocating for tougher gun laws.

-Giffords had been slated to stump in Virginia on Monday for Ralph Northam, the Democratic candidate for governor, at two gun violence-related campaign events.
-However, the events were rescheduled due to the Las Vegas shooting.
+Giffords had been slated to stump in Virginia on Monday for Ralph Northam, the Democratic candidate for governor, at two gun violence-related campaign events, but the events were rescheduled because of the Las Vegas shooting.